JoeLumbley/File-Explorer/README.md

 ```

 **Description:**
-Pins or unpins a folder to Easy Access.
+Pins or unpins a folder in Easy Access.
 If no path is provided, the command attempts to pin the **current folder**, as long as it is valid and not a special folder.

 The `pin` command acts as a **toggle**:

 - If the folder is **not pinned**, it becomes pinned